ellakoa/postcard-poem/content/posts/dew-pond.md

   Flashes of dragonflies pass us by
-  Around the pond sundews glisten and if we stand and carefully listen the only sounds we can hear are of ponies munching, somewhere near.
+  Around the pond sundews glisten and if we stand and carefully listen the only sounds that we can hear are of ponies munching, somewhere near.
 alignPoemLeft: false
 address: |-